Introduction [2/10]

 [Run the program]

-Round brackets (), also called parentheses, can be used to group expressions.
+Round brackets (), also called parentheses, are used to group expressions.

 Exercise:

-In the first statement, the program prints the numbers 12 and 7 together.
+In the first statement, the numbers 12 and 7 are printed together without separation, appearing as 127.

 [Run the program]

-At first glance, it might seem that the strings contain expressions, but that is just an illusion.
+It may seem like the strings contain expressions, but that is not the case.
 Strings cannot contain expressions, they only contain text.

-Strings are printed out as they are written.
-Expressions are evaluated, and then their results are printed.
+Strings are printed out exactly as they are written.
+Expressions, on the other hand, are evaluated first, and then their results are printed.

 Exercise: